-Canadians identified with the maple leaf before there was a Canada.
-Its earliest use was in an 1806 editorial in Quebec City’s Le Canadien, referring to the maple leaf as an emblem of francophone Canada.
+Canadians have identified with the maple leaf even before there was a Canada.
+Its earliest use was in an 1806 editorial in Quebec City’s Le Canadien, which referred to the maple leaf as an emblem of francophone Canada.

-By 1867, it was a unifying symbol for both English and French that captured the groundswell of patriotism sweeping the new Dominion.
+By 1867 — the year Canada was born — it had become a unifying symbol for English and French that captured the groundswell of patriotism sweeping the new Dominion.

-In a workshop in Gatineau, Que., Dominion Sculptor Phil White is chipping away at that challenge.
+But the Senate called for a more traditional version of the maple leaf.
+In a workshop in Gatineau, Que., Dominion Sculptor Phil White chipped away at the challenge.

-He carved the master templates for a series of maple-leaf motifs that will recur throughout the temporary Senate chamber.
-Production will begin in the next few months.
+He carved the master templates for the maple-leaf motifs that recur throughout the Senate Chamber.

-“The architects wanted maple leaves represented throughout the chamber,” White says.
+“The architects wanted maple leaves represented throughout the Chamber,” White said in an interview.
 “They asked me to create designs that represent the 10 species native to Canada.”

-The maple leaf varieties to be depicted are found from Newfoundland to Vancouver Island: Mountain, Big Leaf, Sugar, Red, Black, Silver, Douglas, Manitoba, Vine, and Striped.
+The maple leaf varieties are found from Newfoundland to Vancouver Island: mountain, big leaf, sugar, red, black, silver, Douglas, Manitoba, vine, and striped.

-Senator Scott Tannas, Chair of the Senate Subcommittee on the Long Term Vision and Plan, which is overseeing the Senate’s move, played a key role in selecting the maple leaf motif.
+Senator Scott Tannas, who helped oversee the Senate’s move as chair of the Senate Subcommittee on the Long Term Vision and Plan, played a key role in selecting the maple leaf motif.

 “The Senate is one of Canada’s most important institutions and the maple leaf is the country’s most cherished symbol.
 Both exemplify what is so distinct about Canada.
 Like the Senate, the maple leaf embodies the unity and diversity of the country,” Senator Tannas said.